Tuesday May 31

 Morrison McFadden VFW Post 3111 and its Ladies Auxiliary will host the 91st Dept. of Kansas VFW Convention

 The Parnassus Club met May 10 at the Classic Inn, with seven members present for the annual Spring Luncheon.
 Following a very yummy and enjoyable meal, the business meeting was held.
 Sharon Jones reported on the Night at the Opera in Salina which was enjoyed by Nancy Converse, Betty Erickson, Chari Miller and Sharon.
 They enjoyed an Italian dinner at Martinelli's across the street from the Stiefel Theatre where the Opera evening was presented.

-The Barton County Association of Retired School Personnel met at 11:30 a.m. on March 11 at the Club at StoneRidge.
+The Barton County Association of Retired School Personnel met at 11:30 a.m. on May 6 at the Club at Stone Ridge.
 President Rose Kelly opened the meeting with the flag salute and Becky Dudrey gave the invocation.
-Thirty-eight members and one guest, Alicia Westhoff, were present.
-New members Steve Dayton, Janice Friedeman and Marcia Berchek were introduced.
+Forty-two members and one guest, Joe Boley, were present.
+Birthdays for March, April and May were recognized.

-League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
+League of Women Voters of Great Bend will hold their monthly meeting at noon on Tuesday at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.

 Page 1 of 1